arnauddhaene/brunel/README.md

 All information concerning the C++ program can be found in the attributed Doxygen file. `cppcourse-brunel/html/index.html` Additional information about the simulation can be found in the paper.

 ### running the program
 The program is automatically set to case C of figure 8.
 In order to reproduce all cases, constants G and ETA are to be changed in the `constants.h` file.
-Running the simulation will print out the number of average spikes per second as well as the total running time for a 1 second simulation.
+Running the simulation will print out the number of average spikes per second.

+*Note: while the 1 second simulation on my personal computer has a total runtime averaging 40 seconds, when tested on EPFL's machines the runtime can often double (usually around 2 minutes - depending on the G and ETA)*

 How to run :